-- 2. XYZ Ltd. requests one M2M service provider ABC Corp. to alert subscribed vehicles in the specified area. - That request encapsulates the alert message (payload) and alert parameters (options). - O The request contains the payload to be delivered to vehicles.
-It can contain for example the alert level (how serious and urgent), the location and time of the accident, and directions to the driver (e.g. go slow or change routes). - O The request also defines targeted receivers of the message and specifies alert options.
+- 1. XYZ Ltd. estimates the location and impact of the accident to specify the area in which all the relevant vehicles should be alerted. - 2.
+XYZ Ltd. requests oneM2M service provider ABC Corp. to alert subscribed vehicles in the specified area. - That request encapsulates the alert message (payload) and alert parameters (options). - The request contains the payload to be delivered to vehicles.
+It can contain for example the alert level (how serious and urgent), the location and time of the accident, and directions to the driver (e.g. go slow or change routes). - The request also defines targeted receivers of the message and specifies alert options.
 They can contain for example the area to be covered, the type of devices to be alerted, the option whether the alerting should be repeated, the repetition interval, and stopping conditions. - 3.
 ABC Corp. receives the alert request from XYZ Ltd. It authenticates the requester (=XYZ Ltd.), validates and authorizes the request.
-When the request from XYZ Ltd. does not have alert parameters, ABC Corp. analyzes the alert message to determine broadcast parameters.
+When the request from XYZ Ltd. does not have alert parameters, ABC Corp. analyses the alert message to determine broadcast parameters.
 Then it chooses appropriate communication network service providers (or operators) to meet the alert request from XYZ Ltd. - 4.
 ABC Corp. requests AA Wireless and CC Mobile to broadcast the alert message in the specified area. - That request encapsulates the alert message (payload) and broadcast parameters. - The alert message is the payload to be delivered to vehicles.
-The contents are the same as from ABC Corp. but the format and encoding of the message may be different from AA Wireless and CC Mobile. - O The broadcast parameters define targeted receivers of the message and specify broadcast options.
+The contents are the same as from ABC Corp. but the format and encoding of the message may be different from AA Wireless and CC Mobile.

+The broadcast parameters define targeted receivers of the message and specify broadcast options.
 They can contain for example the area to be covered, the type of devices to be alerted, the option whether the broadcast should be repeated, the repetition interval, and stopping conditions.
 The format of the parameters can be different between AA Wireless and CC Mobile.